eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/component.md

 the following are the customizable components.
 Refer to the [nomenclature]({{ site.baseurl }}/guides/{{page.platform | downcase }}/{{page.version | downcase}}/introduction/concepts/nomenclature) to understand the naming convention.

 ## Category Card
 This will replace the category cards in the `toolControlBar`.
-Available only in `Advanced UI`
+Available only in `AdvancedUI`

 The React component Props `image`, `label`, `isActive`, `onClick` has be handled for this customization.
-Since this is all part of a big theme you can use the `theme` props like you would use it in any themable Styled Components.
+Since this is all part of a big theme you can use the `theme` props like you would use it in any themable `styled-components`.

 ```jsx
 const CardStyles = styled.button`